Thinklab-SJTU/awesome-hpo/README.md

     *Khalid, Rabiya and Javaid, Nadeem*

-2. **Evaluation of?hyperparameter optimization?in machine and deep learning methods for decoding imagined speech EEG** Sensors, 2020. [paper](https://www.mdpi.com/1424-8220/20/16/4629)
+2. **Evaluation of hyperparameter optimization in machine and deep learning methods for decoding imagined speech EEG** Sensors, 2020. [paper](https://www.mdpi.com/1424-8220/20/16/4629)

     *Cooney, Ciaran and Korik, Attila and Folli, Raffaella and Coyle, Damien*